The Community College Entrepreneurship Movement

 If you agree, as NACCE does, that entrepreneurship is the way to help mend our economy and return prosperity to communities across the country, the question then becomes: What are the best ways to prepare Americans of all stripes to take on the role of entrepreneur?

 We believe community colleges are ideally positioned to take the lead in furthering entrepreneurship based on their accessibility, strong ties to their local communities, affordability, and the diversity of their student base in terms of age and work experience.
 Moving beyond their traditional role of workforce development, community colleges can support local economic development by providing educational opportunities that give would-be entrepreneurs and the owners of existing small businesses the knowledge and skills they need to succeed.

 Ready to Commit?

-Email NACCE Executive Director, Heather Van Sickle at email@example.com.
+Email NACCE President & CEO, Heather Van Sickle at firstname.lastname@example.org.
 When emailing, simply enter the subject line "Presidents Pledge Accepted".
-This will secure your place in the forum.Go back to the Presidents for Entrepreneurship Pledge page
+This will secure your place in the Pledge.Go back to the Presidents for Entrepreneurship Pledge page